 Special event revenue is equal to the fair value of direct benefits to donors, and contribution revenue for the difference.
 The Council recognized the contribution portion at a point in time when received and the direct benefits to donors' portion as events occur.
-Amounts received in exchange for services that will occur in the next fiscal period are reported as refundable advances in the statement of financial position.
+Amounts received in exchange for services that will occur in the next fiscal period are reported as refundable advances in the statements of financial position.

 Program service fees are comprised amounts paid to the Council for counseling services performed.
 Revenue is recognized per session as services are performed.
-Program service fee revenue for the year ended June 30, 2022 was \$99,824.
+Program service fee revenue and accounts receivable are as follows for the years ended June 30: